9dots/tech-and-tape/3-5/grade-3-archived/lesson-plans/lesson-1.md

 <br/>

-- [ ] **Closing:** Collect stickies on the board.
-Group together similar ideas and read outloud.
+- [ ] **Closing:** Collect sticky notes on the board.
+Group together similar ideas and read out loud.
 Students can give a thumbs up to ideas with which they agree.
 Acknowledge the work students have accomplished.

-> > “You have such great ideas!
-This is going to help guide us this year as we become coders in how we treat ourselves and each other when we encounter bugs in our code.
-Bugs are inevitable and can be fixed.
-We learn by understanding the mistakes we make and trying again.
-Thank you for sharing your time and ideas with us today.”
+> > “You have such great ideas, coders!
+This is going to remind us how we should treat ourselves and each other when we encounter bugs in our code.
+Bugs happen all the time, but they can be fixed!
+We learn by understanding the mistakes we make and then trying again.
+Thank you for sharing your ideas with us today.”

 </notable>